-The search template was generated from the cryo-EM structure of the mouse LSU (PDB 6SWA) using the cryo-EM implemented in cisTEM [16].
-The atomic coordinates corresponding to subunit Epb1 were deleted from the model and the simulate program of the cisTEM suite was used to calculate an density map from the atomic coordinates.
+The search template was generated from the atomic model of the mouse LSU (PDB 6SWA) using the cryo-EM simulator implemented in cisTEM [16].
+The atomic coordinates corresponding to subunit Epb1 were deleted from the model and the simulate program of the cisTEM suite was used to calculate a density map from the atomic coordinates.
 The match_template program [9] was used to search for this template in the movie-aligned, exposure-filtered and masked images, using a 1.5° angular step in out-of-plane angles and a 1.0° angular step in-plane.
-11 defocus planes in 20 nm steps centered around the ctffind defocus were searched.
+11 defocus planes in 20 nm steps centered around the ctffind-determined defocus were searched.
 Targets were defined as detected when their matches with the template produced peaks with a singal-to-noise ratio (SNR) above a threshold of 7.75, which was chosen based on the one-false-positive-per-tile criterion [7].

 DeCo-LACE data processing